-Before you start the integration process, ensure your Shopify store has the correct stock levels.
-We will import these stock levels into TradeGecko, and it’s easier to get this right the first time.
+Before you start the integration process, ensure your Shopify store has the following:

-● If you have stock across multiple locations, make sure Shopify reflects the total amount across all your locations before integrating.
+- Accurate stock levels are essential as TradeGecko imports stock levels upon integration.
+If you have stock across multiple locations, make sure your Shopify store reflects the total amount across all your locations before integrating.

 Once you have completed the above steps, you may start the integration process.